 What does the Bible say on the importance of accountability?Question: "What does the Bible say on the importance of accountability?"

-There much temptation already in the world today, and Satan is working overtime to create even more.
+Answer: There is much temptation already in the world today, and Satan is always striving to create even more.
 In the face of such temptation, many Christians seek out an “accountability partner” to pray with and help share the burdens that come with doing spiritual warfare.
 It is good to have a brother or sister we can count on when we are facing temptations.
 King David was alone the evening that Satan tempted him into adultery with Bathsheba (2 Samuel 11).
 The Bible tells us we fight a war not of flesh but of the spirit, against powers and spiritual forces who threaten us (Ephesians 6:12).

 Knowing we are in a battle against the forces of darkness, we should want as much help as we can gather around us, and this may include making ourselves accountable to another believer who can encourage us in the fight.
 Paul tells us that we must be equipped with all the power that God supplies to fight this battle: “Therefore put on the full armor of God, so that when the day of evil comes, you may be able to stand your ground, and after you have done everything, to stand” (Ephesians 6:13).
 We know without a doubt that temptation will come.
 We should be prepared.